-Students who are not satisfied with the decision of the professor to whom they appealed may subsequently appeal to the campus Academic Dean or, in the case of all Adult Degree Program students, to the Adult Degree Program Associate Dean who serves on the Academic Council.
+Students who are not satisfied with the decision of the professor to whom they appealed may appeal to the campus Academic Dean or, in the case of all Adult Degree Program students, to the Adult Degree Program Associate Dean.

-Students who are not satisfied with the Dean's decision may submit a last appeal to the Executive Vice President and Chief Academic Officer (EVP/CAO), who is the final arbiter of all academic matters.
+Students who are not satisfied with the Dean's decision may submit a last appeal to the Executive Vice President/Chief Academic Officer /Chief Operating Officer (EVP/CAO/COO), who is the final arbiter of all academic matters.
 This appeal must be in writing and should explain all particulars, including reference to the previous two levels of appeal.
-This appeal should be sent by registered mail to the EVP/CAO at the corporate headquarters of the University in Midland, Michigan.
-The EVP/CAO will invite written input from others involved in the previous appeals based on copies of the appeal that will be provided to them.
+This appeal should be sent by e-mail to the EVP/CAO/COO at the corporate headquarters of the University in Midland, Michigan.
+The EVP/CAO/COO will invite written input from others involved in the previous appeals based on copies of the appeal that will be provided to them.
 Copies of their responses will be sent to the person appealing, who will then have ten days to respond in writing to their responses.
 Following this exchange, a written decision will be rendered.